How to Overcome New Security Challenges with Adoption of Cloud

 According to the PwC CEO Survey in 2020, 77% of leaders were concerned about the supply of key skills among talent.
 To address this, organizations prioritize reskilling or upskilling employees to ensure organizational agility for the future and the cybersecurity skills they need now.

-Employees that lack cloud skills can be reskilled or upskilled with a skills gap analysis.
-Once the skills missing are identified, organizations can implement training and development programs to get their employees at the level they need to be.
+A skills gap analysis can reskill or upskill employees who lack cloud skills.
+Once the missing skills are identified, organizations can implement training and development programs to get their employees to the required level.

 The cloud is continuing to evolve and grow.
-Upskilling and reskilling employees isn’t a “one and done” experience.
-Employees will need ongoing learning and development processes to stay current on the cloud and adapt to the changes coming in the future.
+Upskilling and reskilling employees isn’t a “one-and-done” experience.
+Employees will need ongoing learning and development processes to stay current on the cloud and adapt to future changes.
 Organizations should have systems in place to assess and develop employees overall.

 Visibility and Control